movementlabsxyz/hyperplane/simulator/src/scenarios/sim_sweep_total_block_number/README.md

 # Total Block Number Sweep

-Explores how different simulation durations affect system performance.
+Explores how different simulation lengths (total block numbers) affect system performance.
 Varies the total number of blocks to simulate from minimum to longer periods.

 ## Key Features